Treblle/treblle-php/README.md

 );
 ```

 That's it!
-Your API requests and responses are now being sent to your Treblle project.
+Your API requests and responses are now being sent to your Treblle dashboard.

-## Requirements

-- PHP 8.2 or higher
-- `ext-mbstring` extension (required)
-- `ext-pcntl` extension (optional, for background processing)
-- Composer

 ## Configuration